How To Add A Link Section To WordPress

 http://wordpress.org/plugins/link-manager

-Use this plugin to display the built-in Links feature on your dashboard, even if you update WordPress to a later version or remove all of your existing links.
+Use this plugin to restore the Links Manager, even if you upgrade WordPress to a later version or remove all of your existing links.

-Note: All this plugin does is add a single line of code to WordPress to restore the hidden feature.
+Note: This plugin adds a single line of template code to restore the hidden feature.
 The last time we checked, this plugin had not been updated for some time, but it should still work fine.
-If you don’t want to use this plugin, then use the one below instead, or contact us for help editing your site’s template code.
+If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

 Simple Links